Oodgeroo Noonuccal

 Oodgeroo Noonuccal (/ˈʊdɡəruː ˈnuːnəkəl/ UUD-gə-roo-_-NOO-nə-kəl; born Kathleen Jean Mary Ruska; 3 November 1920 – 16 September 1993), earlier known as Kath Walker, was an Aboriginal Australian political activist, artist and educator, who campaigned for Aboriginal rights.
 Noonuccal was best known for her poetry, and was the first Aboriginal Australian to publish a book of verse.
+Her first book of poetry, We Are Going, was published in 1964.

 Early life

 Noonuccal was born on 3 November 1920 in Bulimba, Queensland.
-She was named Kathleen Jean Mary Ruska at birth and was the daughter of Lucy (née McCullough) and Edward Ruska.
-Her father, a labourer, was a member of the Nunukul people from around Moreton Bay.
-Her mother was the daughter of a Scottish migrant and an "inland Aboriginal" woman; she was removed from her family at the age of ten and trained as a housemaid.
+She was named Kathleen Jean Mary Ruska at birth and was the daughter of Lucy (née McCullough) and Edward (Ted) Ruska.

+Her father, a labourer, was a member of the Nunukul people from around Moreton Bay who also had Filipino and German ancestry.
+Her mother, Lucy, was the daughter of a Scottish migrant and a Wanggamala-Pitapita woman from Marion Downs Station in western Queensland.
+Lucy was removed from her family at the age of ten and trained as a housemaid.
+She became pregnant to a white man at the age of fourteen and transferred as an inmate to the Holy Cross Laundry in Brisbane.
+Lucy met Edward Ruska on a trip to Stradbroke Island and they subsequently married.

 Noonuccal spent her early years at the One Mile settlement on North Stradbroke Island, on the outskirts of Dunwich.
 She attended Dunwich State School, leaving at the age of thirteen in the aftermath of the Great Depression as the family could not afford to send her to nursing school like her older sister.